Perhentian

 As we set out for our final dive this morning to Sugar Wreck, we hoped the stormy weather yesterday evening had not stirred up too many particles to adversely affect underwater visibility.
 Sugar Wreck was located in the open sea, about one-third the distance between Perhentian Kecil and the mainland, and marked by a large orange buoy.
 It was quite surprising to discover the sea here was shallower than I'd expected.

-The top of the wreck was about 5 metres below the surface and bottoms out around 20 metres.
+The top of the wreck was about 5 metres below the surface and bottomed out around 20 metres.
 Visibility was below average at only 3-4 metres but there was no current and we took our time exploring the wreck and the surrounding debris-strewn sandy bottom which felt more like a muck dive.
 We circled the exterior of the wreck and found a rich variety of marine life like stonefish, lionfish, puffers, porcupine fish, tiny boxfish, small nurse sharks, crabs, garden eels and urchins.
 We also caught sight of an urchin speeding along the sandy bottom which was curious as urchins don't usually travel that fast!
 On closer inspection, it turned out to be a crab carrying an urchin on its back perhaps as a form of defense or deterrent against predators.

 We returned to Tuna Bay with sufficient time to spare to catch the noon speedboat back to the mainland.
 The return journey was very smooth.
 The sea was so tranquil it felt more like we were on a lake; there were hardly any waves, just gentle ripples on the surface.
 On arrival at Kuala Besut, we caught Ping Anchorage's transport back to Kuala Terengganu just over 100km away to catch up with Alex Lee and with Seng Hock's folks in KT before taking the night coach back to Singapore.